zacharylayne/ConstTypeArgs/Documentation/Glossary.md

 # Glossary

-**Const Type Arguments:**  Type arguments that are used to "pass" values to a generic and are accessible from within a static context.
+**Const Type Arguments:**  Types that implement [`IConstTypeArg<T>`](..\Source\ConstTypeArgs.Core\IConstTypeArg.cs) which are used as type arguments in order to "pass" values to generic types & methods.
+These values can be leveraged in a variety of ways, such as "passing" data to static constructors, field & property initialization, configuration, algorithm specialization and more.
+This term can refer to types holding the values or the values themselves.
   Values are meant to be literals or constants and ***SHOULD ALWAYS BE IMMUTABLE***.
+This term is interchangable with the values const type arguments define.
+Also called *const type args*.

+**Argument Providers:** A more specific term for *const type arguments* that refers to concrete implementations of `IConstTypeArg<T>`.
+Also called *arg providers*.

+**Argument Values:** A more specific term for *const type arguments* that refers to the value an argument provider defines.
+Values are meant to be literals or constants and ***SHOULD ALWAYS BE IMMUTABLE***.
+Also called *arg values*.

+**Const Type Parameters:** Generic type parameters that are constrained to const type arguments.
+Also referred to as *const type params*.

+**Argument Consumers:** Generic types & methods with const type parameters, and can *consume* const type arguments.
+Also called *arg consumers*.

-**Const Types:** Types that inherit from a base interface, `IConst<TValue>`, which has a static abstract property `Value`.
-Concrete const types are known as *argument providers*.
+**Argument Types:** Types that inherit from a base interface, `IConstTypeArg<TValue>`, which has a static abstract property `Value`.
+Argument types are sometimes referred to as *arg types*.
+Concrete argument types are known as *argument providers*.

-**Argument Provider:** A concrete *const type* implementation that defines a static or constant value and can be used as type arguments for a generic.
-The values they provide ***SHOULD ALWAYS BE IMMUTABLE***.

-**Const Type Parameters:** These are  type parameters in a generic type or method which are used to pass values (rather than just types) to the generic.

-**Consumer Types:** Generics whose type parameter list contains one or more const type parameters.
-They are the structures that utilize the values const type arguments provide.

-**Argument Consumers:** These are constructed generics which use one or more *const type arguments*.
-They consume the values provided by the argument providers, which they can access from within a static context.
+**Argument Holders:** Argument providers that wrap other argument providers.
+Argument holders can be used to create domain-specific const type arguments for minimums, maximums, defaults, and more.
+Also called *arg holders*.

+**Discard Argument:** A type that is used to signify the absence of a const type argument.
+These types implement a large number of const type interfaces to increase their versatility, and can be used to provide union-like functionality.
+Also called *discard arg* or *discard*.